 - Heat up a big pot of boiling water.
 Season the water with salt, like you would for cooking pasta (taste the water, it should taste a little repulsively salty, like sea water).

 - Boil the chicken wings for 7-8 minutes, then drain well and dry very well with a paper towel.
 If you don’t dry them really well now, they won’t get crispy in the oven.

-- Place the wings fatty side down on a sheet pan, and bake for 25-30 minutes on one side, then flip the wings and bake for another 5 minutes on the other side.
-The wings should have crispy crackly golden skin on the side that was in contact with the sheet pan.
+- Place the wings fatty side down on a sheet pan, and bake for 25-30 minutes on one side, then flip the pieces over and bake for another 5 minutes on the other side.
+The skin should look crispy crackly golden on the side that was in contact with the sheet pan.

-- Combine the garlic powder, oregano, salt, Parmesan, and butter, then toss the chicken wings in the mixture.
+- Combine the garlic powder, oregano, salt, Parmesan, and butter, then toss the chicken pieces in the mixture.
 Serve and enjoy!